mitchell-solomon/stde/README.md

 methods include:

 - **`sample_domain_seq_fn`** – samples sequences of domain points via the equation-specific samplers.
+With the `--use_seed_seq` flag sequences are drawn in a small neighbourhood (10% of the domain width) around random seed points.
 If the equation has a temporal dimension the sequence axis corresponds to time.
 - **`residual_fn`** – computes residuals by delegating to the selected equation object.
 - **`BiMambaPINN`** – a Flax module stacking Bi‑MAMBA blocks and enforcing